Switcheo/carbon-bootstrap/KEYS.md

     # add --node="https://tm-api.carbon.network:443" if using a separate machine
     ```

-## Create oracle subaccount key
+## Create oracle subaccount key (Remote signing only)

-All validators need to run a node (either the same node as the validator, or some other secondary node) that has the oracle service enabled.
+Validators that run their nodes via a remote signing service require an oracle subaccount.

-1. On your node that is running the oracle service, create the oracle key:
+1. On any node, create the oracle key:

     ```bash
     # Secure the key with the same password you used during node setup!